< Blog

 What’s the point of improving a product after it has product market fit?

-It almost sounds like a stupid question.
-Of course Improving your product is always important, even after you’ve found product market fit.
+It sounds like a stupid question.
+Of course improving your product is always important, even after you’ve found product market fit.
 This is obvious to most people.
-To me at least, the answer wasn’t obvious at first.
+It wasn’t obvious to me at first.

-When my cofounder and I decided we wanted to build Hevy, we took a trip to a remote location with the plan to work like crazy for two weeks and try to hack out an MVP.
-In that two week period we managed to build a lot of the key features in the app that users still love about it today.
-After two weeks of work, you could log a workout, follow friends, get basic analytics etc. We created a lot of value in that two week period.
+When my cofounder and I decided we wanted to build Hevy, we hacked out an MVP in 2 weeks.
+In just two weeks we managed to build most of the key features in the app that users still love about it today.
+You could log a workout, follow friends, get basic analytics etc. We created a lot of value in that two week period.

 It’s been 2 years since that trip and we’ve been working on Hevy ever since.
 2 years is enough time for 52 two week hack-a-thons.
 You’d think, that in that time we’d be able to add 52 times the value to Hevy that we added in those first two weeks.
 But if you look at the app now, it’s clear it’s come a long way since, but it’s not THAT different.
 It’s definitely not 52x different.
 We’ve added 5 or 6 key features, it’s true, but the core product is mostly the same.